-By providing diverse private, public, and community stakeholders from Boké with the same tools and training in participatory processes, the course sought to level the playing field and equally prepare a wide variety of actors to collaborate constructively on sustainable development challenges.
+By providing diverse private, public and community actors with the same tools and training in participatory processes, the course sought to level the playing field and prepare a variety of people to collaborate on sustainable development challenges.

-The course was funded by the Alcoa Foundation and organized by the Centre of Social Excellence (CSE), a training centre established by Earthworm Foundation that teaches early and mid-career professionals in Africa to cultivate constructive stakeholder relationships where natural resource or agricultural development takes place.
+The course was funded by the Alcoa Foundation and organised by the Centre of Social Excellence (CSE), a training centre established by Earthworm Foundation.
+The CSE teaches early and mid-career professionals across, Africa, Asia and South America to cultivate constructive stakeholder relationships where natural resource or agricultural development takes place.

-The course provided useful practical technical knowledge and skills and established lasting connections between peers from sectors that might rarely work together, let alone collaborate daily for months.
-CSE recognizes that the conditions for successful sustainable development in the Boké region include trustful working relationships between professionals from diverse parts of society.
+The course provided practical technical knowledge and skills and established lasting connections between peers from sectors that might rarely work together, let alone collaborate daily for months.
+Earthworm recognises that the conditions for sustainable development in the region include trustful working relationships between professionals from diverse parts of society.

-The course involved a series of classroom sessions at the Centre taught by international experts in social management as well as field sessions in communities and natural resource operations in Cameroon where methods and approaches learned in the classroom were put into practice.
-These included practical tools, like participatory stakeholder mapping and problem tree analyses, that the students can apply in their professional lives in Boké.
+The course involved a series of classroom sessions at the centre, taught by international experts in social management, as well as field sessions in communities and natural resource operations in Cameroon - where methods and approaches from the classroom were put into practice.
+These included practical tools like participatory stakeholder mapping and problem tree analyses, which students can apply in their professional lives in Boké.

-Following a ceremony marking the end of the classroom session May 7th, the students returned to Conakry where they are participating in a 10-day field trip exploring the practices and needs of communities and companies in the Boké region before they each begin five-month professional field projects with local host companies and institutions.
-They are back on familiar ground, but with fresh perspectives and with greater potential not only as individual professionals but as a cadre of emerging social experts with mutually shared principles and purpose and strong relationships with one another.
+Following a ceremony marking the end of the classroom session 7 May 2020, the students returned to Conakry.
+Here, they participated in a 10-day field trip exploring the practices and needs of communities and companies in Boké.
+They now begin a five-month professional field project with local host companies and institutions - with fresh perspectives and greater potential not only as individuals, but as a cadre of emerging social experts with shared principles and relationships.